 Check that the ethernet cable is plugged in securely to the ethernet port on the back of the router.
-On this particular router, the port is blue but that is not necessarily the case for all routers.
+On this particular router, the port is blue but that is not the case for all routers.

-This is the POE (power over ethernet), also referred to as "the brick".
+The POE (power over ethernet), also referred to as "the brick".
 It provides power to the radio located on the outside of the building via the ethernet cable.
 It also connects the router to the radio to complete the internet connection.

 Check that the brick is plugged into a working wall outlet.
 Identify and confirm the brick is receiving power by the light on top (it may be difficult to see in bright rooms).
-Confirm that the outlet has power, GFIs or circuit breakers have not disrupted power to the outlet.
+Confirm that the outlet has power, GFI-s or circuit breakers have not disrupted power to the outlet.

 The brick has two ports.
 One is labeled POE and the other LAN.